paidiver/paidiverpy/docs/api/paidiverpy/utils/parallellisation/index.rst

    :param n_jobs: Number of jobs.
    :type n_jobs: int

-   :returns: Dask client.
+   :returns: Dask client or None if no client is configured.
-   :rtype: dask.distributed.Client
+   :rtype: dask.distributed.Client | None